-Guardian:mark enables you to make hazards at sea visible when costly physical infrastructure is not appropriate or is impossible to deploy.
+Guardian:mark enables you to make hazards at sea visible when physical buoys are not appropriate, are expensive or impossible to deploy.
 Combining our Virtual AIS Station with cloud based software, it takes advantage of Vesper Marine’s unique AIS technology to enable organizations within the oil & gas, energy, offshore fishing, aquaculture, marina or port sectors to enhance safety of their people and assets.

-With secure cloud access for configuration and creating virtual marks, Guardian:mark allows marine asset owners or authorities easy installation with secure remote access from anywhere.
+With secure cloud access for configuration and creating virtual AIS marks or virtual buoys, Guardian:mark allows marine asset owners or authorities easy installation with secure remote access from anywhere.

 Guardian:mark enables you to:

 Mark hazards or protection zones providing visibility to vessels

 Allows virtual marks or virtual buoys to be placed in locations where it is impossible to install physical markers

 Add, remove or change positions of virtual marks or buoys according to changing conditions such as tide, wrecks or temporary safety areas

 Cloud access with strong encryption facilitates secure configuration from anywhere

 Eliminate the need for expensive installation and maintenance of physical buoys or infrastructure.